Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/character_creation.md

 You can create a _Player Character_ by creating the _actor_ and filling the corresponding blank _Character Sheet_, but it's much easier if you have previously created a _setup_ and an _occupation_ (see above), if you have created both the process to create the _Player Character_ is as follows:

-1. Go to [fas fa-users]Actors Directory
+1. Go to [fa-solid fa-users]Actors Directory
-2. Cick on [fas fa-user]Create Actor
+2. Click on [fa-solid fa-user]Create Actor

     - Give the actor a name
     - Set _Type_ to _Character_